The Psychiatry Clerkship is a six-week clinical rotation that is designed to provide all third-year medicine (M3) students with:

 Clinical Experiential Director & Course Directors

-Dr. Lori Pittinger is clinical experiential director for the Psychiatry Clerkship and in collaboration with Dr. David Sperling, clerkships course director, and Dr. Susan Labuda Schrop, clerkships course co-director, provides oversight for the clerkship.
-In her role as clinical experiential director, Dr. Pittinger is responsible for ensuring that implementation of the Psychiatry Clerkship curriculum is comparable across all teaching sites.
+Dr. Lori Pittinger is Clinical Experiential Director for the Psychiatry Clerkship and in collaboration with Dr. David Sperling, Senior Director of Clinical Experiential Learning, and Dr. Susan Nofziger, Director of M3 Clinical Experiences, provides oversight for the clerkship.
+In her role as Clinical Experiential Director, Dr. Pittinger is responsible for ensuring that implementation of the Psychiatry Clerkship curriculum is comparable across all teaching sites.

 Lori Pittinger, M.D.